AtomicNoggin/keynavagable/README.md

 #### Arguments:

 **key**: the key press or key press combination to listen for while this element has focus.
-Maps to the KeyboardEvent key value (with the exception of ' ', which becomes 'Space').
+Maps to the KeyboardEvent key value (with the exception of `' '`, which becomes `Space`).
 If modifier keys are required, those should added prior to the key (e.g. `Shift ArrowUp` or `Alt Control PageDown`) in alphabetical order

 _Note_: for alpha-numeric keys, Shift does not need to be provided, as the key value will already detail this (e.g. `Shift w` will not work, but `W` will)

 **method**: the function to fire when this key combination is pressed.
 Can be an actual function, or a string that represents the name of the Element's method to fire.